 6. Poor Co-Parenting

-If a couple has agreed to co-parent their children, but the children are suffering while they are with their mother, the father could file to have her custodial rights removed.
+The next reasons mothers lose custody is poor co-parenting.
+If a couple has agreed to co-parent their children, but the children are suffering while they are in the custody of their mother, the father may file a petition to have her custodial rights removed.

-The verdict of this charge varies on a case-by-case basis.
-For example, perhaps a father doesn’t like the way his ex allows the children to dress while they are under her care, but this disapproval would not be considered sufficient evidence for removing her custodial rights.
+The outcome of this charge varies from case to case.
+For example, a father may not agree with how his ex dresses the children while they are in her care, but this would not be considered sufficient proof to remove her parental rights.

-But if the lack of rules at the mother’s house encourages the children to fail at school or turn to substance abuse, these ramifications could cause the mother to lose her custodial rights.
+However, if the lack of restrictions at the mother’s house causes the children to fail school or turn to substance addiction, the mother may lose parental rights.

 7. Substance Abuse or Addiction